Back to Blogs

 • The iterative active learning process of selecting, labeling, updating, and repeating builds robust models adaptable to changing data.

-• Active learning model’s usecases can be found broadly across applications like image classification, NLP, and recommendation systems.
+• The use cases of active learning models can be broadly found across applications like image classification, NLP, and recommendation systems.

 • Incorporating active learning into the ML workflow yields substantial benefits, making it an essential technique for data scientists.